 How will the new Apple OS perform?

 Another thing that worries a lot of Apple customers is whether or not the update will be a significant one.
 In the past, we have seen Apple prioritizing performance over features.
 This was quite evident with the iOS 12 update, which was more like a performance boost over the iOS 11.
-Even in the following iOS 13 we only saw a handful of new features added to the OS with the system-wide dark mode taking the limelight.
-These last couple of iOS updates from Apple has been quite the opposite of what we were accustomed to seeing with iOS updates.
+Even in the following iOS 13, we only saw a handful of new features added to the OS, with the system-wide dark mode taking the limelight.
+These last couple of iOS updates from Apple have been quite the opposite of what we were accustomed to seeing with iOS updates.
 Back in the early days, Apple pushed out revolutionary updates that changed the entire persona around smartphones for everyone.
 But that’s not the case anymore.

 iOS 14 features: What can we expect?

-Call notifications through banner
+Call notifications through the banner.

 A better notification screen:

-Apps update tab is gone:
+The apps update tab is gone:

 Extended Animoji videos:

 Animojis have been extremely popular since their launch with the iPhone X in 2017.
-It allows users to send an animated version of themselves over to their friends and family through messages, and even on social networking sites.
-But there remains a question still, as to why this feature is only limited to the camera function in the messaging app?
-Why not the default camera app which might result in really longer extended videos?
+It allows users to send an animated version of themselves over to their friends and family through messages and even on social networking sites.
+But there remains a question still as to why this feature is only limited to the camera function in the messaging app.
+Why not the default camera app, which might result in really longer extended videos?

 Better Clock app:

-This is nitpicking and as of now the clock app on iOS works perfectly fine, but there are a few things that Apple can do to make the experience even better with its iOS 14.
+This is nitpicking, and as of now, the clock app on iOS works perfectly fine, but there are a few things that Apple can do to make the experience even better with its iOS 14.